Cascoda/cascoda-sdk/docs/how-to/howto-knxiot-devkit.md

     Flasher [82830D8702A7566B]: VALIDATE -> COMPLETE
     ```

-### Updating the KNX-IoT Hub

-[Download the latest KNX IoT Hub image](https://github.com/Cascoda/OpenWrt/releases) and update the firmware on the hub using `System -> Backup/Flash Firmware`, by following [the guide on the OpenWRT wiki](https://openwrt.org/docs/guide-quick-start/sysupgrade.luci#verify_firmware_file_and_flash_the_firmware).

 ## Step 3: Create a Thread network

 ### Form a Thread network on the hub

 1. Access the hub's Web GUI hosted on http://openwrt.local.
-Note: It takes 1 minute for the hub to start up after powerup.
+Note: It takes 1 minute for the hub to start up after power-up.
 So the Web GUI won't be accessible until then.
 2. If a login prompt comes up, just click OK, because the hub does not have a password by default.
 3. Double check that you have internet access via the hub by opening up any web browser and searching something.
 4. Now back to the hub's web GUI, you will see a menu bar at the top, hover over `Network`, and click on `Thread`.